-How to Submit a Utah Food Stamps Application by Mail or Fax
+Submitting a Utah Food Stamps Application by Mail or Fax

 If you do not wish to complete this process online, you may send in your Utah SNAP benefits application form by mail.
 To do so, you may request a hard copy of the form from an employment center.

 Once you receive the form in the mail, fill it out and send it back.
-Keep in mind, however, that you may lose a certain amount in benefits if your submission is delayed in the mail.
+Keep in mind, however, that you may lose a certain amount of benefits if your submission is delayed in the mail.

-How to Apply for SNAP In-Person in Utah
+Applying for SNAP In-Person in Utah

 You are also allowed to apply for SNAP benefits in person if you do not wish to submit your form online or by mail.
 To do so, make sure to visit the employment center during business hours.

 If you are experiencing any difficulty during this process, you may ask a staff member for help filling out sections of the SNAP application form.
 Consequently, this may be the best option if you have a disability or simply require further assistance.

 If you wish to check your SNAP application status in Utah and have an account with the official state portal, you may do so online.
 To log in, simply input your credentials.
 On the other hand, if you did not apply online, contact your local employment center for further instructions.